DreamOfTheRedChamber/system-design-interviews/README.md

 		+ Some of the additional specifications introduce state into the web service protocol, making it stateful.
 In theory, you could implement a stateless SOAP web service using just the bare minimum of SOAP-related specifications, but in practice, companies often want to use more than that.
 As soon as you begin supporting things like transactions or secure conversation, you forfeit the ability to treat your web services machines as stateless clones and distribute requests among them.

 #### Resource-Centric Services
+* Each resource can be treated as a type of object, and there are only a few operations that can be performed on these objects (you can create, delete, update and fetch them).
+You model your resources in any way you wish, but you interact with them in more standardized ways.

 ### REST
 * REST is not always the best.
 For example, mobile will force you to move away from the model of a single resource per call.
 There are various ways to support the mobile use case, but none of them is particularly RESTful.
 That's because mobile applications need to be able to make a single call per screen, even if that screen demonstrates multiple types of resources.